dy/spect/README.md

 Conceptually, app is a set of _reactions_ to _changes_ in _state_.

-_Reaction_ may have various side-_effects_, like changing html, css, page title, sound volume, displaying dialog etc. In _react_, components have html-only side-effect of a single container, to provide other side-effects, the mechanism of hooks is introduced.
+_Reaction_ may have various side-_effects_, like changing html, css, page title, sound volume, displaying dialog etc. _React_ components have html-only side-effect of a single container, to provide other side-effects, the mechanism of hooks introduced.
 In _jQuery_, any element may have an effect on any other element, but lack of component composition is 🍝.

 _State_ can be any structure, representing some domain.
 In web, main domains are - data storage and DOM tree (besides navigation, web-audio, localstorage, webgl etc.).
 Reactions can be triggered by changes in these domains.